The History of Computers as I know it

-Because they’re fascinated by products and processes, not management and marketing.
+But they’re fascinated by precise details of products and processes, not the inexact sciences of management and marketing.

 “You engineers put everything into a spread sheet.”
-Worked for me.
+It worked for me.

 Devices always on, interrupting everything.

-New technology was fuzzy black & white going to bright colour TV.
+New technology was fuzzy black & white going to flashy bright colour TV.

 Writing and calculating were done with pen and paper.
 Ball point was a new technology.

 “Look it up” meant a trip to the library.